 Here are some of the most well known of the old names of Bollington – Heathcote, Sherratt, King, Chadwick, Shatwell, Mayers – and there are very many more!
 Use the links above to get into the trees.

 This is how we’ll do it – the family webmaster will collect family tree information from any of the old families in the town willing to share it and will add it to the family database.
-The database can then be displayed via the Surnames Index and the Names Index with family links provided from these pages (these pages are presently under development).
+The database will then be displayed via the Surnames Index and the Names Index with family links provided from these pages (these pages are presently under development).
 In addition to the database of Bollington families, I have provided a more detailed page for some of the more notable Bollington people – see the Bollington People page.

 So, if you are a member of one of the long established families of Bollington please email me, the family webmaster, and we will give you guidance on what is needed.
 The family webmaster already maintains two other family web sites so if you would like to see what one looks like, and find out how interesting it can be, have a look at the Boddington family tree – you won’t be surprised to find some historically interesting brewers on that one!
 I should point out that my family have only lived in Bollington for 45+ years so we do not rate as an old Bollington family – not yet anyway!

 Please note that for security reasons the pages will not list or display anyone still living.
 Only for those deceased will I include full birth marriage and death data and other interesting details about their lives.
 Any of this will be omitted if requested to do so by the family.

 So, come on Bolly, contact me right now – send me an email!